sarahseverson/ph-demo-playbills/pages/about.md

 {% include feature/nav-menu.html sections="About this Digital Exhibition;About the Collection" %}

-## About this Digital Exhibition
+## About this Digital Collections Exhibit
-This digital collection exhibit was created as an example for the Programming Historian tutorial <insert title here when published >.
+This site was created as a demo for a Programming Historian tutorial -- insert title here when published.

-### Acknowledgement
 Thank you to Natasha D'Amours and Dana Villareal for their early feedback.

+ {% include index/data-download.html %}

 ## About the English Playbills Collection